-9. Who will be able to use the EAR?
+9. Who will be able to use the SEAR?
 What would be the balance between ingress and egress?

-As currently envisioned, the Southern EAR would be a two-lane road, allowing access to emergency vehicles for the purpose of emergency response into the community (e.g., for wildfire containment) and evacuation of residents from the community.
-Both ingress and egress would be on an as-needed emergency basis, as determined by law enforcement and firefighters.
-(Also see FAQ #4.)
+As currently envisioned, the SEAR would be a two-lane road, allowing access to emergency vehicles for the purpose of emergency response into the community (e.g., for wildfire containment) and evacuation of residents from the community.

+Both ingress and egress would be on an as-needed emergency basis, as determined by law enforcement and firefighters (see also FAQ #4).